 We still need official confirmation to be certain.
 It would be very helpful for an expert with access to higher resolution aerial imagery to help test our hypothesis.

-I don't claim to show evidence here that this was SEDENA.
-It's theoretically possible that any sufficiently motivated group with the means and opportunity could accomplish this.
+I don't claim to show evidence here that this was the military.
 But if this was filmed in Tomatlán like it appears is the case, why would the group in subsequent videos claim to be coming for El Marro in Guanajuato?
 Why were images of vehicles stolen in León, Guanajuato circulating virally on social media on Saturday?
 Why would this group steal at least one of the vehicles in Guanajuato and then take the vehicle to Jalisco to shoot the video if this was supposedly the beginning of an offensive operation against El Marro in Guanajuato?
-Is it conceivable that this was an operation by the state to circumvent the law and restrictions on the state's use of force while doing whatever it is they're doing in Guanajuato?
-I think there's enough here to merit closer examination.